zachinjapan/Data-Structures-1-Week-Challenge/README.md

-# A series of prompts and challenges to study data structures and algorithms.
+# A series of prompts and challenges to study data structures

 > I hear, and I forget; I see, and I remember; I do, and I understand. - Confucius